denysvitali/viz-fgk-compressor/README.md

 A C compressor, based on Adaptive Huffman Coding (FGK)

 ## Requirements
 The project itself doesn't require anything more than `gcc`, but some of the make targets (like massif, valgrind, callgrind) require the following debugging tools.

 ### Debugging tools
 - Valgrind
 - Python
 - xdot

+### Documentation generator
+- Pandoc

 ## Compilation
 VIZ can be compiled with the following command: